Vision and Mission

 • nurture compassion and sensitivity

-• instil pride and loyalty to the school
+• instill pride and loyalty to the school

 VALUES: